arenaxr/arena-services-docker/README.md

 >* -b build arena-web-core js ONLY (skip everything else)
 >* -h print help
 >
-> When you create new secrets, root keys, service tokens, certificates, you have to recreate config files and restart the stack so that changes take effect.
+> When you create new secrets, root keys, service tokens, and certificates, you must recreate config files and restart the stack so that the changes take effect.

-The init script will generate configuration files (from the templates in [conf-templates](conf-templates)) for the services using the hostname and email configured in [init.env](init.env), and attempt to create certificates using letsencrypt. **If letsencrypt fails, it will create a self-signed certificate that can be used for testing purposes**.
+The init script will generate configuration files (from the templates in [conf-templates](conf-templates)) for the services using the hostname and email configured in [init.env](init.env) and attempt to create certificates using lets-encrypt. **If lets-encrypt fails, it will make a self-signed certificate that can be used for testing purposes**.

-> You might need to execute ```sudo  ./init.sh -y``` if [your user does not have permissions to access the docker service](https://docs.docker.com/engine/install/linux-postinstall/).
+> You might need to execute ```sudo  ./init.sh -y``` if [your user does not have permission to access the docker service](https://docs.docker.com/engine/install/linux-postinstall/).

 > **IMPORTANT**: The file ```init.env``` is used only the first time you run ```init.sh```; its contents are copied to ```.env``` after the first run, and ```.env``` is the file used at runtime.